Early Settlement

 The descendancy charts on this website include a number of significant family relationships and surnames that may not have been included among the “Pioneer Families” but who nonetheless have and continue to contribute in a very meaningful way to the lifeblood of our community.

-Many residents of Havre Boucher descend from these early settlers as is evidenced by surnames that persist to this day.
 The sustenance of these early settlers and the economy of the area was very much rooted in the natural resources of the area for the entire 19th century.
 The nearby ocean provided an abundant fishery, crops were planted as the lands were cleared and cultivated and the bountiful forests provided wildlife for food and lumber for somewhat primitive homes and shipbuilding.
 Towards the mid nineteenth century, the industrious, hard working seafarers began venturing to and working on vessels sailing out of Gloucester, Massachusetts.
 This led to an outmigration in the later part of the nineteenth century that fractured many families as young men and women left Nova Scotia to work as labourers and domestics in the rapidly growing industrial economy in the Boston area.
 A second wave of outmigration occurred in the early twentieth century as many young men and women again left the area to work in the automotive plants of Michigan.
 Interspersed with this out migration was the loss of many brave young men in World War I and World War II.
 Through all of this family separation and hardship, the tight knit community fabric of Havre Boucher has prevailed.